percula/planter_docs/content/en/docs/plant-care/how-to-grow/index.md

 {{< alert icon="🌱" context="info" text="Plants that are neither companions nor combative are neutral.
 It’s not a problem to plant them side-by-side so long as their basic needs are met." />}}

 {{< alert icon="🌿" context="info" text="Some plants can be companions and combative, depending on the variety.
 An example of this is pole beans and bush beans.
-For these plants, Planter recommends only common companions and warns of all potentially combative plants.
+For these plants, Planter recommends all potential companions and warns of all potentially combative plants.
 These plants have a yellow <a href=\"/garden\indicators#compability indicators\">compatibility indicator</a> in the garden." />}}

 #### Pests
 Pests that the plant tends to suffer from.
 Select the cards to learn more about each of the pests including: Plants Affected, Identification, Damage, Prevention, Physical Controls, and Chemical Controls.